3 Easy Steps to Start a Squarespace Website the Right Way

 Those sites with the muted pastel colors, feminine fonts that are a bit hard-to-read, and flat lay images of golden paper clips.

-So, while I teach you website “formulas”, homepage “blueprints”, and “pattern libraries” (which is something I’ll cover more in an upcoming lesson), it’s important that you understand the distinction between these patterns + best practices that you DO need to follow and creating a website that mimics your favorite influencer’s.
+So, while I teach you website “formulas”, homepage “blueprints”, and “pattern libraries”, it’s important that you understand the distinction between these patterns + best practices that you DO need to follow —and creating a website that mimics your favorite influencer’s.

 Because we want to create a user-friendly website that’s easy + enjoyable for our visitors to navigate AND we want to create a standout brand.